Explore the most important mountains in Spain

 Teide landscape

 In the north of Spain the Picos de Europa, one of the most iconic mountain formations in the country.
 Within this mountain range, the Cerredo Tower, with 2.648 meters, is its highest point.
-This region, declared a National Park, stands out for its rugged landscapes, deep valleys and ecological importance.
+These mountains are part of the Parque Nacional, and its spectacular nature is reflected in its rugged landscapes, deep valleys and its ecological importance, which can also be explored in places of interest in Spain.

 The Picos de Europa are not only a paradise for mountaineers, but also a refuge for an amazing variety of flora and fauna who find a safe place in its heights.